yemikifouly/Roadmap/web_and_mobile_team/projects/federated_learning.md

 - **Model** - a standard machine learning model
 - **Operation/Command** - a single function in PyTorch, TensorFlow, or TensorFlow.js
 - **Plan** - a serialized list of operations that can be executed by a worker
-- **Protocol** - a graph of operations on a list of Workers
+- **Protocol** - a graph of operations on a list of workers, executed over WebRTC
 - **Worker** - any server, device, or browser that is capable of running a PySyft model for training and inference
 - **VirtualWorker** - a virtualized Python worker that’s capable of pretending to be a separate server-based worker
 - **PyTorch** - a deep learning library written in Python
 - **LibTorch** - the tensor-based mathematical library written in C++ that is called by PyTorch
 - **TorchScript** - a generated language that allows for a PyTorch method to be simplified into an object representing PyTorch operations.
 In the context of our system, we will serialize PySyft plans into TorchScript so that they may be executed by mobile worker libraries.
 - **Wrapper library** - a library written in one language that allows for execution in another language.
 For instance, there is a Java wrapper for LibTorch which is written in C++.
-- **Training plan** - the plan that a worker will run on their server, device, or browser
-- **Averaging plan** - the plan run by the central server that determines how the models should be aggregated to eventually update the global model
+- **Averaging plan** - the plan run by the central server (PyGrid) that determines how the models should be aggregated to eventually update the global model
 - **Cycle** - a single run of the federated learning process from workers pulling down the model and training it until the global model update process is finished
 - **Secure aggregation** - given a state where multiple parties each have one or more numbers, these techniques allow them to average their numbers without any party seeing any other party’s raw input to the average.
 - **Secure multi-party computation (SMPC)** - a class of algorithms allowing for multiple parties to collaboratively compute a function without revealing their inputs to the function to each other.